mengyuchi/open-geo-tutorial/README.md

 <span xmlns:dct="http://purl.org/dc/terms/" property="dct:title"></a>

-Tutorial of basic remote sensing and GIS methodologies using modern open source software in Python (rasterio, shapely, GeoPandas, folium, etc).
+Tutorial of basic remote sensing and GIS methodologies using modern open source software in Python (`rasterio`, `shapely`, `geopandas`, `folium`, etc).
 Notebooks cover raster processing, vector analysis, cloud-based tools like Google Earth Engine, a workflow to perform image classification using machine learning classifiers in `scikit-learn`, and an introduction to handling large array datasets with `xarray`:

 This repo can be run entirely in the cloud with no manual setup via Binder by clicking this badge: